 Most GMO seeds are used in commercial farming.

-Organic seeds and Heirloom varieties, by their very definition, are
+Organic seeds and Heirloom varieties, by their very definition, are non-GMO seeds.

 We will add to this list as we find information.
 Here are seed companies that DO NOT sell genetically modified seeds:

-Ferry Morse Seed Company
+Ferry-Morse Seed Company

 Lilly Miller Seeds